PrankurSharma/accuknox-dashboard-project/README.md

 You may also visit: https://accuknox-dashboard-project.pages.dev/ to access this project.

+NOTE:
-NOTE: In case of widgets, I have added widget name and widget text only as given in the instructions for submitting the assignment.
+1. In case of widgets, I have added widget name and widget text only as given in the instructions for submitting the assignment.
+2. Only the necessary areas in the assignment have been added on the UI.
+All the other non functional areas that were not in the scope of the assignment have not been added on the UI.

 Comments have been provided wherever required.